Jason-Script/content/files/en-us/web/css/css_grid_layout/grid_layout_using_line-based_placement/index.md

 {{ EmbedLiveSample('The_grid-area_property', '300', '330') }}

 This order of values for `grid-area` can seem a little strange, it is the opposite of the direction in which we specify margins and padding as a shorthand for example.
 It may help to realize that this is due to grid using the flow-relative directions defined in the CSS Writing Modes specification.
-We will explore how grids work with writing modes in a later article however we have the concept of four flow-relative directions:
+We will explore how grids work with writing modes in a later article, however, we have the concept of four flow-relative directions:

 - block-start
 - block-end